mariecreel/christianbook-code-challenge/readme.md

 ## Time Spent in Development

 I spent 7 hours developing the app according to the specification provided, then 3 hours load testing the application.

+If I had infinite time to work on this project, I would prioritize server optimization over front end concerns.
+I'd like to know that the server could handle a large number of requests before failing in the face of something like a holiday rush or a surge of users over their lunch break.

+I'd also test the software on a production server to ensure that the faults revealed in loadtesting were not the result of faulty code but of memory issues.

+Once I'd finished optimizing the server, I'd then move on to designing the front end.
+Currently, the front end works and is simply designed, but I would

 ## Possible Improvements